Ethinyl estradiol and etonogestrel (vaginal route)

 Precautions

-It is very important that your doctor check your progress at regular annual visits to make sure this medicine is working properly and does not cause unwanted effects.
+It is very important that your doctor check your progress at regular annual visits to make sure this medicine is working properly.
+Blood tests may be needed to check for unwanted effects.
 Your doctor may also want to check your blood pressure while using this medicine.

 Although you are using this medicine to prevent pregnancy, you should know that using this medicine while you are pregnant could harm your unborn baby.
 If you think you have become pregnant while using this medicine, tell your doctor right away.
 You may start using this medicine 4 weeks after giving birth and if you are not breastfeeding.